 The [UK] anaerobic digestion (AD) industry outside of the water sector has grown by over 600% in the past five years, partly thanks to innovation from world class UK researchers.ADBA has appealed for academia to focus their current efforts behind delivering major improvements which would put the cost of AD on par with the cost of energy from Hinkley Point C.

-The call came at ADBA’s two day Research & Innovation Forum 2016 in York last week (April), which centred on industry efforts to drive up operational efficiency and drive down costs.
+The call came at ADBA’s two day Research & Innovation Forum 2016 in York last week (April), which centered on industry efforts to drive up operational efficiency and drive down costs.

 As incentives fall, academia will be instrumental in working in partnership with the AD industry to ensure UK operations continue to thrive while we position ourselves as world leaders in a global biogas market worth billions.